molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Today this principle is often called <dfn>Postel’s Law</dfn>.
 While the original context was very specific – processing packets on a wide-area computer network –, today it is applied to all programs that read, parse and process user input, file formats, or other structured data.

-For example, the specification of the liberal, fault-tolerant [HTML 5 parser](https://www.w3.org/TR/html5/syntax.html#parsing-html-documents) along with the conservative [HTML 5 syntax](https://www.w3.org/TR/html5/syntax.html#writing-html-documents) is an application of Postel’s Law.
+For example, the liberal, fault-tolerant [HTML 5 parser definition](https://www.w3.org/TR/html5/syntax.html#parsing-html-documents) along with the conservative [HTML 5 syntax definition](https://www.w3.org/TR/html5/syntax.html#writing-html-documents) is an application of Postel’s Law.

-To be honest, I don’t think Postel’s Law should be seen as a “general principle of robustness”.
+Personally, I don’t think Postel’s Law should be seen as a “general principle of robustness”.
 I agree to some degree that a program should accept data “that it can interpret (e.g. not object to technical errors where the meaning is still clear)”.
 This rule requires interpretation when applying it to a specific case.

 In this guide, I do not argue that every program should be liberal in what it accepts.
 I find it more important that every program is explicit about what it accepts, is outspoken about technical errors and has a well-defined error handling.

+<p class="separator">❡</p>

 ## How JavaScript might fail

-### No JavaScript support: Web crawlers
+### Web crawlers without JavaScript support

-Adding any JavaScript to a website assumes that the client downloads and executes the code.
+Adding JavaScript to a website assumes that the client downloads and executes the code.
 This is not the case for a lot of automated web clients.
-Most robots and web crawlers speak HTTP, HTML and probably some CSS, but usually no JavaScript.
+Most robots and web crawlers speak HTTP, HTML and probably some CSS, but usually not JavaScript.

 Some try to forage the JavaScript code for URLs or other valuable information.
 Some try to analyze the JavaScript to find malware or security vulnerabilities.
 Some even try to execute JavaScript in a fake browser environment.

 What these robots have in common that they are not interested in JavaScript per se.
-JavaScript typically makes a web page interactive, but a robot just wants to analyze the page without simulating user interaction.
+JavaScript typically makes a web page interactive, but a robot aims to analyze the page without simulating user interaction.

-A search engine for example needs to evaluate if a web page is valuable for the user with regard to a query.
+A search engine for example needs to evaluate if a page is valuable with regard to a query.
 So a search engine crawler is interested in text content, semantic markup, hyperlinks and probably media files.

 Such a crawler wants simple code that it can parse quickly to find valuable data.
 Like HTML code.
 Executing arbitrary JavaScript is complex, slow and a potential a security risk.
 Some crawlers might do it anyhow, but just as a way to find text content, semantic markup, hyperlinks, etc.

 If a site cares for a decent search engine ranking, it should make it easy for crawlers to find meaningful, unique, structured text content.
 HTML is the best technology to present such content.
 This means the relevant content should be accessible without JavaScript, just by looking at the HTML returned by the server.
-All content should be reachable by plain and boring hyperlinks, like `<a href="…">…</a>`.
+All content should be reachable by plain hyperlinks, like `<a href="…">…</a>`.

-For complex interactivity and content that cannot or should not be read by robots, it’s fine to require JavaScript for accessing it.
+For complex interactivity and content that cannot or should not be read by robots, it’s fine to require JavaScript.

 ### Disabled JavaScript execution

 While robots avoid running JavaScript, humans typically use a browser that runs JavaScript.
 Almost all browsers today have the capability to run JavaScript.
-But the user or their administrator may have disabled JavaScript execution completely or allow only JavaScript of certain origins.
+But the user or their administrator may allow only JavaScript of certain origins or may have disabled JavaScript execution completely.

 There are good security reasons for disabling the execution of arbitrary JavaScript.
 Since JavaScript is a fully fledged programming language, processing it is more complex and error-prone than any other format on the web.
 The browser exposes several critical APIs to JavaScript code.
-Consequently, JavaScript is the most frequent attack vector for browser exploits.
+In consequence, JavaScript is the most frequent attack vector for browser exploits.

 JavaScript is also used to invade the user’s privacy.
 Especially the advertisement industry gathers and combines information that is obtained using JavaScript across different sites.
 JavaScript APIs allow reading details about the machine’s hardware and software as well as saving data on the machine.
 These features are abused to create a unique “fingerprint” and an extensive profile of the user: visited sites, search terms, purchase history, interests; also age, gender, location, marital status, profession, income, ethnicity, political views, etc.

 To protect the users, ad and privacy blockers as well as corporate web proxies may ignore the JavaScript from certain hosts or limit the access to certain JavaScript APIs.
-Some security proxies even change the author’s JavaScript code by injecting additional code.
+Some security proxies even change the author’s JavaScript code.

 JavaScript authors need to learn how blockers and web proxies work.
 They typically match the URL with a whitelist or blacklist.
 Make sure the host (`example.org`) serving the JavaScript is not on a blacklist.
 In a corporate intranet with a whitelist, make sure it’s on the whitelist.
 Also avoid suspicious patterns in the URL path that could trigger the blocking, like `ad.js`.